HL7/davinci-dtr/input/pagecontent/changehistory.md

   <li>
   <a href="https://jira.hl7.org/browse/FHIR-41557">FHIR-41557</a>:
-  Guidance on Referenced resources misisng
+  Guidance on Referenced resources missing
   <!-- <a href="specification.html#retrieval-of-payer-resources-and-smart-launch">(Retrieval of Payer resources and SMART Launch)</a> -->
   </li>